wl1390/Hygieia-Instruction/README.md

 ### api connected but ui does not
 If this happen, check the port and see if any application occupies the 8080 port.

+### api connected but no login edit text box
+Clear the browser cache.

 ### jenkins
 Jenkins default port is 8000.
 Should not change it.